IkbarIbrahim/psbf-project/README.md

 ===========================================================================
 ## How to Run

-this is starter branch dont commit anything in this branch
+this is work branch, fork it

-- clone this repo
+- fork this repo
 - Run composer install
 - change env.example to .env
 - Run php artisan key:generate